-An opening cut in any wall is a weak point, so signs of foundation settlement often show up around door and window openings.
+An opening cut in any wall is a weak point, so signs of foundation settlement and house movement often show up around door and window openings.

 Doors and windows frames may be racked out of square.
 Cracks may extend from the corners above doors and windows.
 Doors may separate from the framing or exterior finish.
 Other signs of foundation settlement include sticking or jamming doors and windows, and locks that stop working.